pnadon/crypto-website/src/pages/about.md

 - Led development of point system, worked on harder challenges
 - Reached out to sponsors for prizes
 - Distributed promotional material at North Campus
+- Reached out to clubs and other organizations
 - Set up and managed the email system

 ## Hussain Chitalwala